anair13/whs-machine-learning/README.md

 ----------------------
 Each directory is a separate project.

-Artificial neural nets - `ann` - is a form of function approximation learning.
+Artificial neural nets - `ann` - a form of function approximation learning.
 The project includes an attempt at optical character recognition.

 Genetic algorithms - `ga` - optimize a given function.
 The hungarian